AbSamad99/devcamper-api/readme.md

-# DevCamper API
+# BootStarter API

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend API for BootStarter application, which is a bootcamp directory website

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Rename "config/config.env.env" to "config/config.env" and update the values/settings yourselves

 ## Install Dependencies